ManOfTheMask/InfinityChat/README.md

 ### Friends
 - Users find each other by sharing their PGP public key.
 - Friend requests can be sent, accepted, or declined from the Friends page.
+Accepting or declining a request permanently deletes it from the database.
+- Friends can be removed at any time from the Friends page.
+Removing a friend also permanently deletes the shared conversation and all its messages.
 - The friends list is used in the chat friend picker to start new conversations.

 ### Notifications